 About 1.3 million families across Australia, with 2.7 million students, stand to benefit from the Education Tax Refund and get some much-needed relief from the costs of educating their kids.

-Eligible families will be able to claim a 50 per cent refundable tax offset every year for key education expenses up to:
+Eligible families will receive a 50 per cent refund every year for eligible education expenses up to:

-Eligible families will be able to recoup the cost of purchases including:
+Eligible families will be able to recoup the cost of key purchases for their children’s education, including:

 - home computers and associated costs;

 - home internet connections;